SwiftUIs/lyraios/README.md

 4. **Use Tool**: Your tool is now available for use by LYRAIOS agents

 For examples and detailed documentation, see the [Tool Integration Guide](docs/tool_integration.md).

+## MCP Protocol Overview

+Model Context Protocol (MCP) is a client-server architecture protocol for connecting LLM applications and integrations.
+In MCP:

+- **Hosts** are LLM applications (such as Claude Desktop or IDE) that initiate connections
+- **Clients** maintain a 1:1 connection with servers in host applications
+- **Servers** provide context, tools, and prompts to clients

+### MCP Function Support

+LYRAIOS supports the following MCP functions:

+- **Resources**: Allow attaching local files and data
+- **Prompts**: Support prompt templates
+- **Tools**: Integrate to execute commands and scripts
+- **Sampling**: Support sampling functions (planned)
+- **Roots**: Support root directory functions (planned)

+## Data Flow

+### User Request Processing Flow

+1. User sends request through the interface layer
+2. Core OS layer receives the request and processes it
+3. If external tool support is needed, the request is forwarded to the MCP integration layer
+4. MCP client connects to the corresponding MCP server
+5. External service executes the request and returns the result
+6. The result is returned to the user through each layer

+### Tool Execution Flow

+1. AI Agent determines that a specific tool is needed
+2. Tool registry looks up tool definition and capabilities
+3. Tool executor prepares execution environment
+4. Adapter converts request to tool-understandable format
+5. Tool executes and returns the result
+6. The result is returned to the AI Agent for processing

 ## Overview
 LYRAIOS (LLM-based Your Reliable AI Operating System) is an advanced AI assistant platform built with Streamlit, designed to serve as an operating system for AI applications.